 - Senator Richard Blumenthal, United States Senator

-We’ve referenced many books on baseball history, many written by respected members of the Society for American Baseball Research (SABR) including (to name just a few):
+We’ve referenced many books on baseball history, several written by respected members of the Society for American Baseball Research (SABR) including (to name just a few):

 - “The True Father of Baseball”, Elysian Fields Quarterly, 11-1, John Thorn (1992)